-Sticking to Windows 7 may seem logical for you and your company, but are you aware of all the features you’re missing out, which can make daily system administration much easier.
+Sticking to Windows 7 may seem logical to you and your company, but are you aware of all the features you’re missing out, which can make daily system administration much easier.

 Are you still on the fence about upgrading to Windows 10?
 Stubbornly sticking to Windows 7 and having no intentions of changing any time soon?
 Maybe you have some legacy applications that are preventing the move to newer Windows operating systems?
 Well, part of me cannot really blame you, since Windows 7 was a great operating system, and it may still fully meet the needs of your users.